 Labor and Employment Law Disputes

 We defend companies of all sizes in labor and employment law disputes.
-This includes disputes involving unionized and non-unionized labor issues, as well as individual employees’ claims for harassment, discrimination, and wrongful termination.
+This includes disputes involving unionized and non-unionized labor issues, as well as individual employees’ claims for harassment and wrongful termination.
 We also defend companies in personal injury and wrongful death litigation involving work-related accidents.

 Corporate shareholder disputes can arise under a broad range of circumstances.
 We serve as corporate defense counsel for individual shareholder claims and shareholder derivative lawsuits.
 Like other types of litigation, shareholder disputes have the potential to lead to both financial and reputational harm, and achieving an efficient and favorable result can be critical to protecting a company’s viability as a going concern.